Fine Lodging on the Mighty Mo

 The Missouri River has quickly become known in the fly fishing world as one of the most productive trout fisheries in North America.
 The Lodge at Eagle Rock is the first all-inclusive, full-service luxury fishing lodge on the Missouri River.
 In addition to some of the finest trout fishing in the world, guests at The Lodge at Eagle Rock will enjoy attentive service, gourmet meals, luxury accommodations, and personalized packages that pair them with professional outfitters and guides.
-Whether you want to pit your skills against the browns and rainbows of the Missouri, take a jet-boat ride to the "Land of the Giants," wade-fish hoppers on Prickly Pear Creek, or raft down the Dearborn, the Lodge at Eagle Rock is the one destination on the Missouri River that can put it all together for you.
+Whether you want to pit your skills against the browns and rainbows of the Missouri, take a jet-boat ride to the “Land of the Giants,” wade-fish hoppers on Prickly Pear Creek or raft down the Dearborn, the Lodge at Eagle Rock is the one destination on the Missouri River that can put it all together for you.

 The Lodge at Eagle Rock is an impressively-renovated, 8,000 square-foot historic inn that combines a magnificent setting, rustic elegance, and high-end amenities.
 The Lodge was designed using local, antique, and natural materials to provide a sense of history and harmony with the area.
-From the 100 year-old barn wood floors, to the hammered copper back-splash behind bar, to the river-rock fireplace in the Great Room, the Lodge feels like Montana.
+From the 100-year-old barn wood floors to the hammered copper back-splash behind the bar, to the river-rock fireplace in the Great Room, the Lodge feels like Montana.
 It is an absolutely ideal destination for large groups seeking a private lodge experience.
 Every room features two full beds, travertine-tiled bathrooms, flat-screen televisions, and wireless internet.
 The Lodge offers a full bar that is the perfect place to relax after a long day of fishing.
 After dinner, you can also relax in front of the river-rock fireplace or take advantage of the Lodge’s small business center with computers, satellite internet, printers, scanners, and fax.